artefactual/atom-docs/user-manual/access-content/navigate.rst

   :term:`access point` added to the Occupations field in the "Access points" :term:`area <information area>` of the authority record edit template.

-For more infomration on working with :term:`authority records <authority record>` for people, families, and :term:`corporate bodies <corporate body>`, see :ref:`authority-records`.
+For more information on working with :term:`authority records <authority record>` for people, families, and :term:`corporate bodies <corporate body>`, see :ref:`authority-records`.
 For help with specific fields in the authority record edit template, see: :ref:`ISAAR(CPF) template <isaar-template>`.